ebraude/geopar/README.md

 #### Intent
 This project implements a type of computational reasoning.
-It postulats and proes various theorems in plane geometry.
-In partucular, it proves a new generalization of Morley's Trisector Theorem (as of June, 2016).
+It postulats and proves various theorems in plane geometry.
+In partucular, it can prove a new generalization of Morley's Trisector Theorem (as of June, 2016).

 #### To Run the Program
 (1) Specify the input in input.txt (see below for format) (2) Execute `run.py` script.
-GEOPAR may ask whether the user wants "pairing."
+GEOPAR may ask whether the user wants "pairing," to which the user usually agrees.
 This is explained in the paper.

 #### Functionality
 [Activity Diagram](https://drive.google.com/open?id=1NkYzuc2SvzuM0E-Suw00hTjIOd0kKMthwJZFddhUuCc)